phpearth/docs/oop/design-patterns/bridge.md

----
-title: "Bridge design pattern with PHP example"
+# Bridge design pattern with PHP example
-updated: "March 10, 2017"
-permalink: "/articles/object-oriented-programming/design-patterns/bridge/"
-redirect_from: "/faq/object-oriented-programming/design-patterns/bridge/"
----

 ## See Also